waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Battle Notes
 *   SPARKY learned TAIL WHIP, replacing GROWL at Lv11 (Turn 1004).
 *   Defeated by Bug Catcher (ID: VIRIDIANFOREST_YOUNGSTER5) at (17,18) in Viridian Forest after its Caterpie and Metapod.
 SPARKY fainted due to poison and accumulated damage, resulting in a blackout.
 Returned to Viridian City Pokemon Center.
 (Turn 1104)

-# Pewter City Prep
-*   Find out Brock's Ace level / level cap for Hard Mode.
-*   Plan party composition/training for Brock.
-*   Test battle_strategist_agent and leveling_training_advisor_agent before challenging Brock.

-*   **Horizontal Ledge Movement (AI Critique):** The AI noted that assuming one can step horizontally onto a ledge from an adjacent ground tile at the same Y-level is generally a flawed assumption, even if specific map data shows `navigable="true"`.
-It's better to verify this on a case-by-case basis and be cautious about general ledge traversal rules.

-*   **Type Matchups (REINFORCED - CRITICAL ERROR):** THUNDERSHOCK is NOT VERY EFFECTIVE against Grass/Poison types (e.g., Oddish).
-This is a recurring mistake.
-QUICK ATTACK (Normal) is neutral and often a better choice for consistent damage in such cases.
-Must internalize type charts.
-*   **Proactive Healing & Poison Management (REINFORCED - CRITICAL ERROR):** Blacking out due to poison and accumulated damage from poor battle choices is unacceptable.
-If SPARKY is poisoned, prioritize healing (Antidote if available, Potion if HP is low, or retreat to a Pokémon Center) *before* further exploration or difficult battles.
-Do not rely on nearly fainting before healing.
-Use Potions more liberally outside of battle to maintain high HP.

-- Defeated Lass (Cool Trainer F, ID 5) at (3,42) in Viridian Forest.
+*   Defeated Lass (Cool Trainer F, ID 5) at (3,42) in Viridian Forest.
 Her Pokemon: NIDORAN♀ Lv6, NIDORAN♂ Lv6.
 SPARKY was at 26/39 HP after the battle.
 Got ¥90.

-*   **Poison Management & Preparedness (CRITICAL REINFORCEMENT):** Encountering Oddish and getting SPARKY poisoned in Viridian Forest, then taking further damage while retreating, highlights critical vulnerabilities.
-1. Always carry Antidotes when entering hazardous areas.
-2. If poisoned, retreat to a Pokémon Center *immediately* and avoid further encounters (consider running if possible).
-Do not continue exploring or battling, even if HP is initially high.
-3. Proactively purchase healing items and status cures.
-Operating with minimal supplies is too risky in Hard Mode.
-*   **Agent Pathing (map_analyzer_agent - REINFORCED):** Consistently break down long paths provided by `map_analyzer_agent` into very short, verifiable segments (e.g., 5-10 steps) from the outset, especially in mazes.
-Do not attempt to follow long sequences in one go, as they are prone to interruption and inefficiency.

-# Viridian City Notes
-*   Youngster (no ID in map sprites, but observed) at (31,26) can block the path to the Mart if approaching from the east along row 26.
-Need to go around via row 27 if blocked.

-# General Strategy Notes
-*   Break down long agent-generated paths (e.g., from `map_analyzer_agent` or `exploration_planner`) into shorter, verifiable segments (e.g., 5-10 steps, or to an intermediate landmark).
-Re-evaluate after each segment, especially in complex/maze-like areas.

-- Defeated Bug Catcher (ID 4, VIRIDIANFOREST_YOUNGSTER4) at (3,19) in Viridian Forest.
+*   Defeated Bug Catcher (ID 4, VIRIDIANFOREST_YOUNGSTER4) at (3,19) in Viridian Forest.
 His Pokemon: Pinsir Lv8, Metapod Lv9.
 Got ¥90.

+# Pewter City Prep
+*   Find out Brock's Ace level / level cap for Hard Mode.
+*   Plan party composition/training for Brock.
+*   Test battle_strategist_agent and leveling_training_advisor_agent before challenging Brock.

-# Pewter City Museum Notes
+# Pewter City Museum Notes (COMPLETED)
 *   Paid ¥50 to enter.
-*   **Museum 1F NPCs:**
+*   **Museum 1F NPCs & Items:**
     *   Attendant at (10,5): Sells tickets.
+    *   Old Man (Gambler sprite, ID 1) at (2,5): "That is one magnificent fossil!"
+    *   All tiles seen, all NPCs spoken to.
-*   **Museum 2F NPCs:**
+*   **Museum 2F NPCs & Items:**
     *   Scientist (ID 3) at (8,6): "We have a space exhibit now."
     *   Brunette Girl (ID 4) at (12,6): "I want a PIKACHU!
 It's so cute!
 I asked my Daddy to catch me one!"
     *   Hiker (ID 5) at (13,6): "I'd love to get that strong looking PIKACHU off you!
 Too bad it looks so attached.
 They've been hard to find lately!"
-    *   Youngster (ID 1) at (8,8): On the warp tile to 1F.
+    *   Youngster (ID 1) at (8,8): On the warp tile to 1F (no unique dialogue).
-    *   Gramps (ID 2) at (1,6) on Museum 2F: Spoken to.
-Dialogue: "July 20, 1969!
+    *   Gramps (ID 2) at (1,6): "July 20, 1969!
 The 1st lunar landing!
-I bought a color TV to watch it!".
-All NPCs on Museum 2F now spoken to.
+I bought a color TV to watch it!"
     *   Sign at (3,6) MUSEUM2F_MOON_STONE_SIGN is impassable.
     *   Sign at (12,3) MUSEUM2F_SPACE_SHUTTLE_SIGN.

-*   Gramps (ID 2) at (1,6) on Museum 2F: Not yet spoken to.
-(Current target)
-*   All other NPCs on Museum 2F have been spoken to.
-All tiles on Museum 2F have been seen.
+    *   All tiles seen, all NPCs spoken to.

+# Viridian City Notes
+*   Youngster (no ID in map sprites, but observed) at (31,26) can block the path to the Mart if approaching from the east along row 26.
+Need to go around via row 27 if blocked.

+# General Strategy Notes
+*   Break down long agent-generated paths (e.g., from `map_analyzer_agent` or `exploration_planner`) into shorter, verifiable segments (e.g., 5-10 steps, or to an intermediate landmark).
+Re-evaluate after each segment, especially in complex/maze-like areas.
+*   **Proactive Healing & Poison Management (REINFORCED - CRITICAL ERROR):** Blacking out due to poison and accumulated damage from poor battle choices is unacceptable.
+If SPARKY is poisoned, prioritize healing (Antidote if available, Potion if HP is low, or retreat to a Pokémon Center) *before* further exploration or difficult battles.
+Do not rely on nearly fainting before healing.
+Use Potions more liberally outside of battle to maintain high HP.
+*   **Type Matchups (REINFORCED - CRITICAL ERROR):** THUNDERSHOCK is NOT VERY EFFECTIVE against Grass/Poison types (e.g., Oddish).
+This is a recurring mistake.
+QUICK ATTACK (Normal) is neutral and often a better choice for consistent damage in such cases.
+Must internalize type charts.